HAL: ONBOARD GEOSPATIAL AI

 It all started with this tiny model, made of paper and cardboard.
 It floated perfectly, with the central hull just submerged for low drag running, and the outriggers just skimming the surface, to provide stability.

-The Elizabeth Swann is an in-progress design study, under development, in the hope of defining technical solutions that will allow this high performance vessel to beat the present water speed record for solar powered vessels.
+The Elizabeth Swann is an in-progress design study, under development through 2023, in the hope of defining technical solutions that will allow this high performance vessel to beat the present water speed record for solar

-For this we need robotic trimming of the solar and wind harvesting apparatus, linked to geographical weather conditions and current location, for efficient course prediction and route optimisation.
+For this we need robotic trimming of the solar wing harvesting apparatus, linked to geographical weather conditions and current location, for efficient course prediction and route optimisation.

 The Elizabeth Swann is a leading edge design with many innovative features designed to increase our knowledge and mastery of the sea.

-She needs no diesel or other fossil fuels to travel from waypoint to waypoint, and no crew to hoist the mast or control the solar panels.
+She needs no diesel or other fossil fuels to travel from waypoint to waypoint, and no crew to hoist her mast or control the solar panels.

 That is our dream and ambition.
 Are we asking too much from the scientists of today?
 We think not.